3d Drumchapel

 We are looking for a reliable person with a passion to create change for children and families and who follow our values of INTEGRITY, LOVE, EXCELLENCE & COLLABORATION with the following skills and experience –

-• Strong communication and interpersonal skills, verbal and written
+• Strong communication and interpersonal skills, both oral and written

-• Ability to be pro-active and to work on own initiative as well as effectively as part of a team
+• Ability to work flexibly and on own initiative, as well as part of a team

-• Understanding and commitment to vision, values and ethos of 3D Drumchapel
+• Commitment to the ethos and values of 3D Drumchapel

 • An understanding of the challenges facing families in Drumchapel and surrounding areas

-• Understanding of and commitment to equality & diversity
+• Understanding of personal development and pathways to employment

 This is an exciting opportunity to be part of a skilled, supportive and inspiring team making a real difference and changing outcomes with and for children & families in Drumchapel and beyond.
 You will be joining our team at a pivotal as we grow, seek to break new ground and take 3D Drumchapel to the next level.